pokaru/dtoMapper/README.md

 > If you ever need to declare a field in a DTO that shouldn't be mapped, annotating that field with this annotation will have the mapper ignore that field during the mapping process.

 **@Embedded** (field-level)
 > dtoMapper supports embedded dto mapping.
-DTO fields decorated with this annotation will inspected by the Mapper and their field values will be transfered to objects found in the object map.
+DTO fields decorated with this annotation will be inspected by the Mapper and their field values will be transfered to objects found in the object map.

+**@Convert** (field-level)
+> #### Attribute: converter=SomeConverter.class
+> dtoMapper also supports type conversions.
+To convert the type of a field, during the mapping process, annotate the field to convert with this annotation and specify one of the built in conversion classes in the converter attribute.
+You can also extend this framework by writing your own converstion classes.
+To write your own conversion class, you simply need to have your conversion class extend the abstract Converter class.

+**@Rules** (class-level)
+> #### Attribute: value={Rule1.class, Rule2.class, Rule3.class}
+> When your dto mappings become too complex for the annotations above to handle, this annotation provides a way for a developer create custom mapping rules.
+This includes mapping a single dto field to multiple fields in the same object or different objects, conditional mappings, etc.  Using this annotation in combination with custom rules, allows for virtually limitless mapping possibilities.
+To create a custom rule, have your rule class extend the abstract Rule class.

 If none of this makes sense, take a look at the examples below.